 Use the Zoom box button then click and drag to form a box of interest to zoom in to.

 Use the Bounding box button to return all results in a bounding box of four points defined by its four corners.
 The corresponding coordinates will be displayed in the Bounds fields.

 Use the Point marker button to select a point on the map.
 The corresponding coordinates will be displayed in the Latitude and Longitude fields.

 After performing a Search, use the Information button to query a Flood Study marker by either clicking on an individual marker, or clicking and dragging to form a query box of interest.
 The corresponding Flood Study will be displayed in the Detail pane.

 Use the Layers button to change the base layer and overlays of the map.

 To expand or contract the right side pane click and drag the vertical bar that is to the immediate right of the map.

 Use the Print Friendly link at the top right hand corner of the screen to print any of the content on this website.

 Many studies have documents in their record.
-You can download from the Attachments section directly.
+You can download from the Resources section directly.
 If the study you're interested in has no attachments, contact the Commissioning organisation.